vmware/hamlet/README.md

   \- API to discover, reach, authenticate, and securely communicate with federated services.

+## Extending

+Please see [EXTENDING.md](EXTENDING.md) if you'd like to extend this project's core to implement functionality for an owning or consuming federated service mesh.
+You can find concrete extension samples in the [examples](examples/) directory.

 ## Building

 To compile a Protobuf file into Go, you can use the following command.